 How to Apply: A 4-part application is required.
 Submit a resume, cover letter, three references, and a one-page essay explaining the relationship between public policy development and advocacy.
-Send the application packet in PDF format as an attachment to firstname.lastname@example.org by November 5, 2020.
+Send the application packet in PDF format as an attachment to firstname.lastname@example.org.
+Applications will be received until position is filled.

 CalCAPA is an Equal Opportunity Employer